A case study on how we wrote and designed our ebook from start to finish

 So we decided to give screenshots their own page - after all, they provided as much value as the text, if not more.

-We experimented with a few different ways to combine and present basic information, and mulled over about what we like the most on each variation.
+We experimented with a few different ways to combine and present basic information and mulled over about what we liked the most about each variation.
 In the end, we combined the best elements from each one.

-We designed the ebook to be read like a real book, with the left and right page side-by-side.
+We designed the ebook to be read like a real book, with the left and right pages side-by-side.

-Our main inspiration for the new layout was the Universal Principles of Design and was also influenced by Google’s Material Design.
+Our main inspiration for the new layout was the Universal Principles of Design, which was also influenced by Google’s Material Design.

 Layout and assets - 10 days